epfml/disco/docs/PRIVACY.md

 ### Concept: Private data - Public model

 We guarantee input privacy of each personal update and each client's data.
-The model resulting from training is considered public, both in the federated and decentralised modes.
+The model resulting from training is considered public, both in the federated and decentralized schemes.

 ### Set-up